Suoven/DeferredShading/README.txt

-- IMPORTANT NOTES:
-- There are two extra check box values in the HBAO imgui that change the method for obtaining the occlusion, by default it is using the normal form the gbuffer and using the angle from the horizontal vector to the tangent vector as an input for the occlusion computation.
-If we select the tangent method it will use as an input the horizontal angle only and the tangent angle will be used to check the first sample to satisfy.
-The other check box is used to change between using the normal in the first method, instead of using the normal of the gbuffer we use the normal computed by dFdx, dFdy.
-These three modes create different results but at the end I think that the more realistic and the one that gives less artifacts is the first method, so none of the 2 extra checkbox should be enabled.

-- In order to make the decals work there needs to be a Cube.gltf inside the data/gltf folder
-- Is important for the solution to work if you put point lights to have inside the data/gltf folder a Shpere.gltf model
-- The screenshot will be saved inside the data/screenshots folder

 1. How to use your program:
 	LShift: move faster with WASD
 	WS: move the camera forward/backward along its forward vector.